a-oneil/quartz/content/Research.md

 [[AWS SCS-C01 |View Research]]

-**Description:** A comprehensive resource to prepare for the [AWS Security Specialty exam](https://aws.amazon.com/certification/certified-security-specialty/) or a fast-track guide to learn about AWS service.
+**Description:** A comprehensive guide to prepare for the [AWS Security Specialty exam](https://aws.amazon.com/certification/certified-security-specialty/) or a fast-track method to learn about AWS services.

 ---